Fort Boyard (game show): Other series

+Ukrainian President Volodymyr Zelenskyy participated in their version of the show in 2004, when he was a comedian and is thus the only head of state to have taken part in the show.

 In most series of the Danish and Swedish versions, teams have consisted entirely of celebrities.
 In the 2010 and 2012 series of the Finnish version, team members were celebrities.
 Most (or all) episodes of the Russian series consisted of famous national singers, actors, TV presenters and sportsmen.

 In the 2013 Canadian version, the teams consisted of 24 participants in total; 12 celebrities and 12 members of the public, divided into six teams of four equally.